sebastianbergmann/phpunit-documentation-english/src/textui.rst

 By default, only errors, failures, risky tests, and the errors and warnings reported by PHPUnit itself are shown in detail.
 Like the default output, ``--compact`` respects the ``--display-*`` flags described under :ref:`textui.output.controlling`: use ``--display-deprecations``, ``--display-warnings``, ``--display-notices``, ``--display-errors``, ``--display-incomplete``, ``--display-skipped``, ``--display-phpunit-deprecations``, ``--display-phpunit-notices``, or ``--display-all-issues`` to display additional details.
 Issues that are only counted in the summary line are not shown in detail unless the corresponding flag is used.

 Compact output can also be activated by setting the ``PHPUNIT_COMPACT_OUTPUT`` environment variable to ``1``.
-This makes it easy to enable compact output globally without changing how PHPUnit is invoked, for example when running tests inside an AI-based coding assistant where every token of test output consumes context window budget.
+This makes it easy to enable compact output globally without changing how PHPUnit is invoked, for example when running tests inside an LLM-based coding assistant where every token of test output consumes context window budget.

 .. admonition:: Note